Using Content Websites To Increase Amazon Product Sales

-The content site that I purchased was in the technology niche and two of my FBA products happened to be tech related as well, so there was commonality between the two.
+The content site that I purchased was in the technology niche and two of my FBA products happened to be tech-related as well, so there was a commonality between the two.
 After seeing the potential of combing these two assets, you may want to consider purchasing a content site that is in your e-commerce niche or vice versa.

 As an example, below is a screenshot of a very well known content website.

 Having a website and FBA business that are similar opens the door for many possibilities.
 On your website, create a banner ad promoting your Amazon product(s) as you know your readers are already interested in these products.

 Taking it one step further, if your content website receives a significant amount of organic traffic then building an e-commerce part of the website may be beneficial.
 If you do employ this, then you are picking up revenue from all angles.

 You’ll be earning the advertising revenue from the website traffic while receiving FBA sales and/or direct e-commerce sales.
 The one downside to having an e-commerce part of the website is order fulfillment.